wellyshen/use-places-autocomplete/README.md

         disabled={!ready}
         placeholder="Where are you going?"
       />
-      {/* We can use the "status" to decide whether we should display the suggestions panel or not */}
+      {/* We can use the "status" to decide whether we should display the dropdown or not */}
       {status === 'OK' && <ul>{renderSuggestions()}</ul>}
     </div>
   );